Comet C/2023 A3

 Image Credit: NASA Ames Research Center/K. Jobse, P. Jenniskens, Public domain, via Wikimedia Commons

-Below are images of comet C/2020 F3 (NEOWISE) taken by two of our members (Dave Morgan and Joe Haberthier) a few years ago.
+Below are images of an earlier comet C/2020 F3 (NEOWISE) taken by two of our members (Dave Morgan and Joe Haberthier) a few years ago.

 Just to be clear, comets don’t always behave as we’d like them to.
-There is the old saying: “Comets are like cats, they have tails and go where they want.”
+There is the old saying: “Comets are like cats, they have tails and go where they want to.”

 A Few References